DavidArmstrong/SAMDTelescopeController/docs/README.md

 #define IR_TCn 4
 ```

-Otherwise, the application will NOT compile.
+Otherwise, if this is not done the application will NOT compile.

 ## Initial Testing

 Use the TC4_0diagnostics.ino sketch to test the installed libraries and hardware interfaces
 before going to the TC4_0.ino sketch.
 This test sketch goes through each piece of hardware,
-taking one at a time, to make sure each can be reached and responds as expected when it is
+ one at a time, to make sure each can be reached and responds as expected when it is
 initialized.

 Note that while two different Magnetic Compass Libraries are loaded, only one will actually